rl-institut/workshop/fastapi/README.md

 ## Framework

-[fastapi](https://fastapi.tiangolo.com/) is probably faster than flask, however I found flask a bit more easy at first to use flask.
-I think what make it strong is the conceurrency and asnychronuous capability.
+[fastapi](https://fastapi.tiangolo.com/) is  [faster](https://medium.com/@ahmed.nafies/why-did-we-choose-fast-api-over-flask-and-django-for-our-restful-micro-services-77589534c036) than flask.
+However I found flask a bit more easy at first to use.
+I think what makes fastapi strong is the concurrency and asnychronuous capability.
+Its definition is similar to flask, making it easy to migrate from flask to fastapi if needed.

 ## Requirements